-The success rate for weight loss is reported as being slightly higher with gastric bypass operation than the gastroplasty or gastric banding, but all techniques show good to excellent results.
-Most reports show a 40-50% loss of excess weight for the gastric banding and vertical banded gastroplasty and a 65-70% loss of excess body weight for the gastric bypass after 1 year.
-The malabsorbtive operations generally achieve an average body weight loss of 70-80% after a year.
+The success rate for weight loss is reported as being slightly higher with the gastric bypass operation than the gastroplasty or gastric banding, but all techniques show good to excellent results.
+Most reports show a 50% or greater excess weight loss after one year.
 Weight loss generally continues for all the procedures for 18-24 months after surgery.
 Some weight gain is common about two to five years after surgery.

 **Effect of surgery on associated medical conditions

 Weight reduction surgery has been reported to improve conditions such as sleep apnea, diabetes, high blood pressure and high cholesterol.
-Many patients report an improvement in mood and other aspects of psychosocial functioning after surgery.
-Because the laparoscopic approach is performed in a similar manner to the open approach, the long-tern results appear to be similarly good.
+Many patients report an improvement in mood and other aspects of psychosocial functioning after surgery

 Although the operation is considered safe, complications may occur as they may occur with any major operation.